sst2010/github-labels-batch-processing/labels-i-use.md

 	},
 	{
 		"name": "Type: Discussion",
-		"description": "Alright, lets brainstorm the shit out of this clusterfuck", "color": "7FFF00"
+		"description": "Alright, let's brainstorm the shit out of this clusterfuck", "color": "7FFF00"
 	},
 	{